Capillary force-driven particle orientation in rod networks: Results and discussion

 \subsubsection{Coordination number and clustering coefficient}

-Since there are clearly differences in the microstructure resulting in the apparent bias in polar angle, we also quantified the coordination number and clustering coefficients~\cite{Bindgen2020}, as shown in Fig.~\ref{fig:microstructure}a and \ref{fig:microstructure}b respectively.
+Since there are clear differences in the microstructure resulting in the apparent bias in polar angle, we also quantified the coordination number and clustering coefficients~\cite{Bindgen2020}, as shown in Fig.~\ref{fig:microstructure}a and \ref{fig:microstructure}b respectively.

-In Fig.~\ref{fig:microstructure}a, the coordination number distribution shows the suspension system without secondary fluid ($\phi_{sec} = 0\%$) has a broad distribution of coordination numbers ($z = 8$--12) with mean coordination number of 8.9 and standard deviation 1.0.
-These values are consistent with a compact contact networks, mirroring that typically found in granular media ($z = 9$--10)~\cite{Wouterse2009}.
-In contrast, the systems with added secondary fluid predominantly exhibit lower coordination numbers ($z = 2$--5), with a mean coordination number of $z = 4.2$ and a standard deviation of 0.1.
+In Fig.~\ref{fig:microstructure}a, the coordination number distribution shows that the suspension system without secondary fluid ($\phi_\mathrm{sec} = 0\%$) has a broad distribution $z$ (8 -- 12).
+The coordination numbers were fitted with a normal distribution having a mean value of 9.74 and a standard deviation of 2.11 (Full Width at Half Maximum, $\mathrm{FWHM}=4.96$).
+These values are consistent with a compact contact network, mirroring that typically found in granular media ($z = 9$--10)~\cite{Wouterse2009}.
+In contrast, the systems with added secondary fluid predominantly exhibit lower coordination numbers ($z = 2$--5).
 The decreased number in individual neighboring particles denotes a higher effective volume, resulting in a space-spanning network~\cite{Bindgen2020}.
-Despite the apparent differences in structure shown in Fig.~\ref{fig:confocal} with $\phi_{sec} = 0.375\%$ having smaller clusters and $\phi_{sec} = 0.75\%$ having larger, no significant difference between the coordination number distributions is visible.
+The three capillary suspension distributions show similar patterns with slightly different mean values of 4.05 for $\phi_\mathrm{sec} = 0.375\%$, 4.14 for $\phi_\mathrm{sec} = 0.5625\%$, and 4.20 for $\phi_\mathrm{sec} = 0.75\%$, with an average standard deviation of $1.90 \pm 0.04 $ and $\mathrm{FWHM}=4.48\pm0.09$ (fitted with gray dashed lines).
+Despite the apparent differences in structure shown in Fig.~\ref{fig:confocal}b to ~\ref{fig:confocal}d with $\phi_\mathrm{sec} = 0.375\%$ having smaller clusters and $\phi_\mathrm{sec} = 0.75\%$ having larger, the coordination number distributions show minimal differences, indicating that particles reorganize their orientation and contact type without significantly altering the number of contacts.